Collaborate with NetFam

 Any of the collaborators can add additional scrapbook items to the master file, but if they don't then distribute copies of these files to the other team members, the other members will get warnings about missing items when they try to view or play these items.

-If you are using version 12 of Ancestral Quest, there is a new feature that allows you to add scrapbook items that are being stored using an online media storage service.
-So, if you have an account with sites like flickr or shutterfly or similar services, you can link to those photos from within Ancestral Quest 12.
-Than, anyone collaborating with you can also see the images, as is possible by the sharing capabilities you have setup on such service websites.
+Beginning with version 12 of Ancestral Quest, there is a feature that allows you to add scrapbook items that are being stored using an online media storage service.
+So, if you have an account with sites like flickr or shutterfly or similar services, you can link to those photos from within Ancestral Quest.
+If you are using FamilySearch Family Tree and have purchased AQ 15, you also have the ability to use the Memories Manager to transfer your images to FamilySearch.
+You could then link to that online resource, instead.
+With either of these methods, anyone collaborating with you can also see the images, as is possible by the sharing capabilities you have set up on such media services websites or FamilySearch.

 Privacy and Service Usage Policy